KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 # Atrial Fibrillation classification using ensembled models

-This repository shows the research and code (Python) from my master thesis.
+This repository contains the research and code (Python) from my master thesis.
 (2023-2024)

 Title: "Atrial Fibrillation classification using ensembled models" (feature-based and deep-learning models)